-In respect of the position at 31 December 2008, the Group has not recognised the underlying PSPS pension surplus of $\pounds$ 728 million ( $\pounds$ 615 million net of deferred tax), reflecting the difference between the market value of the scheme assets and the discounted value of the liabilities, which would have otherwise been recognised as an asset on its balance sheet under the previous policy.
-In addition, the Group has recognised a liability for deficit funding to 5 April 2010 of $\pounds$ 65 million ( $\pounds$ 55 million net of deferred tax) in respect of PSPS.
-The amounts attributable to shareholders are $\pounds$ 223 million ( $\pounds$ 160 million net of deferred tax) for the surplus not recognised as an asset and $\pounds$ 20 million ( $\pounds$ 15 million net of deferred tax) for deficit funding.
-In total the impact on shareholders' equity at 31 December 2008 is a reduction of $\pounds$ 175 million as shown below.
+In respect of the position at 31 December 2008, the Group has not recognised the underlying PSPS pension surplus of £728 million (£615 million net of deferred tax), reflecting the difference between the market value of the scheme assets and the discounted value of the liabilities, which would have otherwise been recognised as an asset on its balance sheet under the previous policy.
+In addition, the Group has recognised a liability for deficit funding to 5 April 2010 of £65 million (£55 million net of deferred tax) in respect of PSPS.
+The amounts attributable to shareholders are £223 million (£160 million net of deferred tax) for the surplus not recognised as an asset and £20 million (£15 million net of deferred tax) for the additional liability for deficit funding.
+In total the impact on shareholders' equity at 31 December 2008 is a reduction of £175 million as shown below.